steakbankfinance/steakbank-contract/docs/UserDocument.md

 ### Liquidity

-StakingBank will provide better liquidity by more quick unstake mechanism and LBNB.
+StakeBank will provide better liquidity by more quick unstake mechanism and LBNB.
 As we know, native staking mechanism requires more than 7 days to get staked BNB back.
 However, on our platform, in the most optimistic scenario, users can get their staked BNB back in the second day.
 On average, users can get staked BNB back in 2 or 3 days.
 LBNB is the key for providing liquidity.
 Users can deposit LBNB to farming pool and borrow money with LBNB on other Defi platform.

 ### Better Staking APY